hyperledger/besu/docs/Reference/Pantheon-CLI-Syntax.md

 If no key file exists, a key file containing the generated private key is created;
 otherwise, the existing key file specifies the node private key.

 !!!attention
     The private key is not encrypted.

+!!!note
+    This option is not used when running Pantheon from the [Docker image](../Getting-Started/Run-Docker-Image.md).

 ### p2p-enabled